StefRuseva88/js-async-func/README.md

 ## Overview
 This project focuses on mastering asynchronous functions in JavaScript.
 It includes practical exercises, examples, and small applications focused on work with callbacks, promises, and the `async/await` syntax, which are essential for handling tasks like API requests, user interactions, and background operations.

-WE will explore various ways to handle asynchronous operations, from simple callbacks to more advanced techniques like promise chaining, error handling, and managing multiple asynchronous tasks in parallel or sequence.

 ## JavaScript Async Functions I

 ### Hello World